avio11/AL_CRF_lib/README.md

 - Allows user to provide a test set ,and therefore computes the performance of the model throughout the active learning process.

 <h2>Second version (upcoming) </h2>
-- Creates the annotation framework, allowing the manual annotation of the dataset during the active learning process (upcoming)
+- Creates the annotation tool, allowing the manual annotation of the dataset during the active learning process (upcoming)

 - Creates the possibility of using query-by-committee

 - Creates the possibility to save final model

-<h2> Test framework with the provided code and data </h2>
+<h2> Test library with the provided code and data </h2>
 Execute the following steps

 1) Download/clone this repository